syedaliadil2010-test/coding-assignment/README.md

 ## Updates: ##
 - 2023-06-08 Added some sample code to serve as a starting point (delete indexed data, index new data, perform simple search on indexed data).
-- 2023-06-19 Added a note to update the readme with their own notes and experience
+- 2023-06-19 Added a note to update the readme with their own notes and experience.
+- 2023-09-08 Added notes that advanced features are optional due to reduced time expectations.
+Added notes about what we're looking for.